Centre 200: Notable events

-Centre 200 was conceived as a bicentennial project of the municipality, and was constructed on the former site of the old Sydney Forum in the downtown area.
+Centre 200 was conceived as a bicentennial project of the municipality, and was constructed next door and attached to the old Sydney Forum (the Forum was later torn down and replaced with a casino) in the downtown area.
 The venue opened in early 1987, and hosted a concert by musician Bryan Adams as its first major event.
 It was the primary sporting venue for the 1987 Canada Winter Games and hosted the opening ceremonies which were attended by then-Prime Minister Brian Mulroney.

 From 1988 to 1996, the arena was home to professional ice hockey, the American Hockey League's Cape Breton Oilers, until the parent Edmonton Oilers elected to relocate the team to Hamilton, Ontario.
 In 1993, the Oilers won the AHL's Calder Cup championship in front of a sellout crowd at Centre 200.

 In 1993 and 1994, the arena was home to the Cape Breton Breakers of the National Basketball League (NBL).
 The NBL folded on July 9, 1994.

 The arena hosted the MJAHL's Cape Breton Islanders for the 1996–97 season.

 Prior to the 1997–98 QMJHL season, the Granby Prédateurs, winners of the 1996 Memorial Cup, relocated from Granby, Quebec to Sydney, Nova Scotia and were renamed the Cape Breton Screaming Eagles (and later Cape Breton Eagles).
 The team, which won a division title in 2003–04, remains Centre 200's primary tenant.
 Future National Hockey League stars such as Sidney Crosby, Marc-André Fleury, and Vincent Lecavalier have skated at Centre 200 as QMJHL players.